Halloween is scary. All sorts of creatures are running wild – ghouls and ghosts, witches and goblins, werewolves and vampires…biases and heuristics.

 These behaviors can be driven by biases.
 They are real and they have an impact on our lives.

+To really get deep into the biases and heuristics that drive us, we highly recommend reading “Thinking Fast and Slow” by Nobel winning economist Daniel Kahneman.
 The following is a quick overview of six of them, their impact, and how you can help guard yourself against the more sinister aspects that they bring.

 We tend to have a greater belief in our abilities and knowledge than is warranted.
 Researchers see this all the time when they survey people about: